lukahola/tianyou/_pages/cv.md

 ======
 * **M.S. in Instrumentation Science and Technology, Beihang University(BUAA)** *2021.09--Present*
   * GPA: 3.81 / 4
-  * Relevent Courses: Optimization Method(99), Multiple View Geometry in Computer Vision(94), Image Analysis and Recognition(90)
+  * Relevant Courses: Optimization Method(99), Multiple View Geometry in Computer Vision(94), Intelligence Sensing and Autonomous System(93)
 * **B.S. in Instrumentation Science and Technology, Beihang University(BUAA)** *2017.09--2021.07*
   * GPA: 3.72 / 4
-  * Relevent Courses: Automatic Control Theory(94), Engineering Optics(93), Digital Electronics Technology(97)
+  * Relevant Courses: Automatic Control Theory(94), Engineering Optics(93), Digital Electronics Technology(97)

 Experience
 ======
 * **6-DoF Pose Estimation and Stereo Depth Estimation** *2021.09--Present*

   *Python, PyTorch* Laboratory Project
-  * Accomplished tasks about monocular 6-DoF pose estimation of rigid objects from RGB images and depth measurement via two tracking cameras.
-Combined depth with surface normals of objects to predict their 6-DoF pose in pose estiamtion task.
-Method was based on GDR-Net and reached 95.79% in ADD(-S) 0.1d, outperforming the baseline at 93.7%.
-Currently, relavant researches are carried on about binocular stereo vision measurement for aircraft.
+  * Contribution in the first project was about monocular 6-DoF pose estimation of rigid objects from RGB images—combined depth with surface normals of objects to predict their 6-DoF pose in the pose estimation task.
+The method was based on GDR-Net and reached 95.79% in ADD(-S) 0.1d, outperforming the baseline at 93.7%.
+Currently, relevant research is carried on about reliable and accurate aircraft binocular stereo vision measurement.

-* **Key features extraction and reconstruction** *2020.03--2021.06*
+* **Multi-view Images Features Extraction and Reconstruction** *2020.03--2021.06*

-  *Python, PyTorch* Laboratory Project
+  *Python, PyTorch* Individual Project
-  * Accomplished tasks about extracting key structure features about airplane from single RGB images, and reconstructing the structure features from three views.
-Inspired from human pose estimation, I think about airplane’s key structures as human skeleton and annotate in the way of human pose estimation.
-In reconstruction process, multiple view geometry was applied in features fusion and got error at 1.469% in a new-defined Mean Per
-Structure Position Error(MPSPE).
+  * Work on extracting essential aeroplane structures from single RGB images and reconstructing the structures from three views.
+Inspired by human pose estimation, I think about aeroplanes’ critical structures as human skeletons and annotate them in the way of human pose estimation.
+In the reconstruction process, multiple view geometry was applied in features fusion and got an error at 1.469% in a novel-defined Mean Per Structure Position Error(MPSPE).

 Publications
 ======